vigenere23/vigenere23/README.md

 ## Hi folks! 🤙

-Happy to see you there 🙂 Sit back, relax, and enjoy come sweet coding time ☕
+Happy to see you there 🙂 Sit back, relax, and enjoy some sweet coding time ☕

 ### 🔥 Now doing

-- Making workspaces more collaborative [@gphy](https://github.com/gphy-admin)
+- Making workspaces more collaborative with [elia](https://elia.io) at [GPHY](https://gphy.ca)
-- Creating coding activities and projects for bachelor students [@uLaval](https://github.com/ulaval)
-- Working on new tools and librairies (like [Disma](https://github.com/vigenere23/disma)!)
-- Learning best-practices in Rust
+- Learning more about networking and Docker intricacies by deploying a fully containerized homelab server
+- Writing some cool technical articles for my [portfolio](https://thehyper.dev)

 ### ❤️ What I love